 The Edomites were the subject people of Israel for several decades, until King Solomon, David’s successor, died in 928 BC.
 After the famous king’s death, Edom rebelled as Israel split into two kingdoms: Israel in the north with Samaria as its capital and Judah in the south governed from Jerusalem.
 The split meant that Edom was independent for a time, but it also then had to deal with the Kingdom of Judah and a resurgent Egypt.

-After Shoshenq I’s foray into the Levant, neither Judah nor Israel were able to reassert their hegemony over the region, although both tried.
-The Assyrians first began moving into the region during the rule of Adad-nirari II (810-783 BC) and then other Assyrian kings followed, with Shalmanser V (reigned 726-722 BC) beginning a long siege of Israel that ended with Sargon II (ruled 722-705 BC) taking most of Israel’s population into captivity.
-Judah escaped the Assyrian scourge, but fell victim to a similar fate in 587-586 BC at the hands of the Neo-Babylonian king, Nebuchadnezzar II (reigned 604-562 BC).
+After Shoshenq I’s foray into the Levant, neither Judah nor Israel was able to reassert their hegemony over the region, although both tried.
+The Assyrians first began moving into the territory during the rule of Adad-nirari II (810-783 BC).
+Then other Assyrian kings followed, with Shalmaneser V (reigned 726-722 BC) beginning a long siege of Israel that ended with Sargon II (ruled 722-705 BC) taking most of Israel’s population into captivity.
+Judah escaped the Assyrian scourge but fell victim to a similar fate in 587-586 BC at the hands of the Neo-Babylonian king, Nebuchadnezzar II (reigned 604-562 BC).
 After Nebuchadnezzar took the population of Judah captive to Babylon, the Edomites quickly occupied Judah.
 The event was chronicled in the books of Obadiah and Lamentations, where curiously the Edomites are referred to as brothers of the Israelites.